 As mentioned above air plants are sure winners and are especially suitable for those who have deemed themselves without a green thumb.
 However if set up correctly even plant-challenged folks can do well with terrarium care.
 Terrariums create moisture so it makes sense to choose plants that thrive in a moist, humid environment.
 Tropical plants are sure winners as are ferns and mosses.
 Most terrariums include an assortment of plants.
-I like to choose different shades of greens, a variety of textures with some having unique variegated leaves.
+I like to choose different shades of greens including plants with dark green leaves, unique variegated leaves along with a variety of textures.

 Pot size is important when choosing your plants and planning your terrarium.
 Most terrariums require smaller plants which can be hard to find.
 Most garden centers will carry a collection of small potted terrarium specific plants.
 You can also purchase some on Amazon and on Etsy.
 Larger terrariums can often handle easy to find 4″ pots whereas tiny terrariums should start with 2″ pots.